ollytonks/SortShapes/README.md

 - [x] Adjustable threshold for images
 - [x] Stack images for easy threshold manipulation
 - [X] Have option to run detection on static image input
-- [ ] Review comments, maybe too much?
+- [x] Review comments, maybe too much? (it's fine)
 - [x] Detect images based on vertice and canny algorithm
-- [X] **Look into machine learning shape detection for better noise handling**
+- [x] **Look into machine learning shape detection for better noise handling**
 - [ ] Create ShapeDetector object for some delicious object oriented design, need to reduce file length
-- [ ] Look into dynamic threshold calculators for reduced human input
+- [x] Look into dynamic threshold calculators for reduced human input
-- [ ] Try a threshold image input to reduce noise instead of customisable threshold
+- [ ] Try a threshold image input to reduce noise instead of customisable thresholding for canny algorithm
 - [ ] Review classification placement, can be visually cluttered
-- [ ] Create demonstration video / pictures
+- [x] Create demonstration video / pictures
-- [X] Write on read me what thresholds to use usually
+- [x] Write on read me what thresholds to use usually
 - [ ] Customisable image dilation for finer images
 - [X] **Look into ML tools for object detection in images**
 - [ ] Build random geometric shape generator